bird and mammal safari in the Rann of Kutch

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader and local guides, full-board accommodation (starting with breakfast on 26th, ending with breakfast on 10th), soft drinks at meal times, bottled water throughout, transport throughout by mini-coach, all safari activities, reserve and cultural site entrance fees and international flights.
+All birdwatching excursions with Bird Holidays leader and expert local guide, full-board accommodation (starting with breakfast on 25th, ending with breakfast on 9th), soft drinks at meal times, bottled water throughout, transport throughout by mini-coach, all safari activities, reserve and cultural site entrance fees and international flights.

 WHAT IS NOT INCLUDED